Learn about the process to register land or change registrations and find answers to frequently asked questions.

 You can apply only if you are the owner of the right of common held in gross.

-Applications can be made under section 14 of the Commons Act 2006 to amend the registers because of a statutory disposition which has a significant effect on the registers.
+Applications can be made under section 14 of the Commons Act 2006 to amend the registers because of a statutory disposition.

 This usually occurs where common land, town or village greens or rights of common are acquired compulsory, sometimes with other land being given in exchange.
 Generally there is a duty on those bodies making the compulsory purchase to apply to have the registers amended.